0n0w1c/grubefi-rpi4/README.md

 6) Configure the UEFI on reboot, after each install/upgrade:
    - disable the 3GB limit
-   - most importantly, set ACPI + Devicetree
+   - set ACPI + Devicetree
-   - boot order (if needed)
+   - boot order

 It is a bit slow to boot with a SD, be patient.